Sunmark25/AirClip/README.md

       ```

     - Now that you have the PID you can interact with the process similar to jobs but in a more limited manner, and by
       that I mean the only option you have is to kill it...
 Seems a little harsh if you ask me...
-So to do this run:
+Anyways, to do this run:
       ```
       kill <PID>
       ```
-        - I will also mention there are ways around this limitation, such as using the program screens but that is out
+        - I will also mention there are ways around this limitation, such as using the program "screens" but that is out
           of the scope of this documentation

 #### Viewing the Log File